 I’ve written the importance of budgeting and how to budget in multiple posts now.
 So I just want to remind you why it is crucial.
 Budgeting is directing where your money should go, not where your money went.

 Also, budgeting a fixed salary is different from a commission-based salary.
 For commission-based, you’ll need to know the average amount you earn and budget from there.

-One of the biggest hindrances of professionals, both young and old, is debt.
-It is essential to understand that you’ll never have a better life if you always in debt.
+One of the biggest hindrances to professionals, both young and old, is debt.
+It is essential to understand that you’ll never have a better life if you are constantly in debt.
 Avoid borrowing money.